MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 - Option 1 is to **add people** to a role using groups.
 In this case these additions must be made to the Basic User role and any additional roles that are to be modified.
 This is the best option if many Dynamics 365 Group Teams need to have a role assigned.
 - Option 2 is to modify the Dynamics 365 Group Team to **add one or more roles**.
 This is the best option if a small number of Dynamics 365 Group Teams require modification.

-### Assign Dynamics 365 Guides Roles to the Team - Option 1
+### Assign a Group Team to a Dynamics 365 Guides Roles - Option 1

-Update the Dynamics 365 Guides roles to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).
+Update a Role to include the Dynamics 365 Group Team that was created in the step above using the [Power Platform admin centre](https://admin.powerplatform.microsoft.com/environments).

 1. Select the environment to update and access the settings.
 1. In the “Access” section, select “See All” under the security roles heading.